 Support beyond the session

-This page offers general guidance to help you get the most from your treatment and support your body afterwards.
+This massage aftercare page offers general guidance to help you get the most from your treatment and support your body afterwards.

 Any aftercare discussed during your session will always be tailored to you.
 The information below is intended as gentle, supportive guidance rather than prescriptive instruction.